tensorflow/swift/docs/GraphProgramExtraction.md

 fcl = DenseLayer_Float(inputSize: 28 * 28, outputSize: 10)
 ```

-… and then Swift will apply all the other destructuring transformations until we get to something that can be trivially transformed into a graph.
+... and then Swift will apply all the other destructuring transformations until we get to something that can be trivially transformed into a graph.

 There is a lot more to go here, but this document is already too long, so we’ll avoid going case by case any further.
-One last important honorable mention is that Swift’s approach to “[Protocol-Oriented Programming](https://developer.apple.com/videos/play/wwdc2015/408/)” [[youtube](https://www.youtube.com/watch?v=g2LwFZatfTI)] allows many things traditionally expressed with OOP to be expressed in a purely static way through composition of structs using the mix-in behavior granted by default implementations of protocol requirements.
+One last important honorable mention is that Swift’s approach to "[Protocol-Oriented Programming](https://developer.apple.com/videos/play/wwdc2015/408/)" [[youtube](https://www.youtube.com/watch?v=g2LwFZatfTI)] allows many things traditionally expressed with OOP to be expressed in a purely static way through composition of structs using the mix-in behavior granted by default implementations of protocol requirements.

 ### Limitations of this approach: out of model language features